Cool AI-enabled gadgets

 This groundbreaking new AI tech will be able to see the driver's lips and eye movement to understand what should happen next - and even have the capacity to know if the driver is too angry to be driving on the road.
 Alongside Audi, Huang has promised that they'll put the world’s most advanced AI car on the road by 2020.

 LG was always going to launch an awesome TV.
 And it did.
-Enter the incredible 77 inch less than 4mm thin W7 OLED TV.
+Enter the incredible 77 inches less than 4mm thin W7 OLED TV.
 As CNET notes, it’s like no TV you’ve ever seen before – pretty much wallpaper that just happens to also be a TV.
 There’s no AI but something this awesome deserves a mention.

-They didn’t only bring along TV, audio, big screens and super smart fridges this year, though.
+They didn’t only bring along TV, audio, big screens, and super smart fridges this year, though.
 The company also unveiled its new lineup of intelligent robotic helpers – three delightful robots that can help you around the home, mow your lawn for you, and even guide airport travelers around the airport, answering questions in four different languages.

 We’re not simply talking robotic vacuum cleaners here.
 The Alexa-powered Airbot, for example, provides whatever travel info you need on its large display, scans travel tickets, and even walk you through the terminal if you're lost – amongst a host of other amazing features.
 Airbot will start helping passengers at South Korea's Incheon airport later this year.